Get in touch with one of our experts and we'll find you the perfect accommodation in Cardiff.

 It’s not just big studios, however – Cardiff is also home to a huge media hub that includes over 600 TV production companies and creative businesses.

-Cardiff is just over two hours from London by train, and easily accessible via the M4 from the rest of Wales or England - provided you have £6.50 for the Severn Bridge (price correct at time of writing!).
+Cardiff is just over two hours from London by train, and easily accessible via the M4 from the rest of Wales or England.

-Once you’re here, you’ll discover a neatly compact and flat city that’s easy to get around on foot, with most of the shops, bars, restaurants and hotels based within a few minutes of the city centre and the front door of your serviced apartment.
+Once you’re here, you’ll discover a neatly compact and flat city that’s easy to get around on foot, with most of the shops, bars, restaurants and hotels based within a few minutes of the city centre and the front door of your Cardiff apartment.